Swedish Armed Forces: Past deployments

 Swedish air and ground forces saw combat during the Congo Crisis, as part of the United Nations Operation in the Congo force.
 Nine army battalions were sent in all, and their mission lasted from 1960 to 1964.

 A battalion and other units were deployed with the NATO-led peacekeeping SFOR in Bosnia and Herzegovina (1996–2000), following the Bosnian War.
 NORDBAT 2 has been studied as an example of mission command on a chaotic battlefield with conflicting national orders.

-Sweden had military forces deployed in Afghanistan with the NATO-led International Security Assistance Force (2002–2014), and the subsequent Resolute Support Mission (2015–2021), which ended when all NATO troops were withdrawn after 20 years of action.
+Sweden had military forces deployed in Afghanistan with the NATO-led International Security Assistance Force (2001–2014), and the subsequent Resolute Support Mission (2015–2021), which ended when all NATO troops were withdrawn after 20 years of action.

 Personnel

 From national service to an all-volunteer force

 In mid-1995, with the national service system based on universal military training, the Swedish Army consisted of 15 maneuver brigades and, in addition, 100 battalions of various sorts (artillery, engineers, rangers, air defence, amphibious, security, surveillance etc.) with a mobilisation-time of between one and two days.
 When national service was replaced by a selective service system, fewer and fewer young men were drafted due to the reduction in size of the armed forces.
-By 2010 the Swedish Army had two battalions that could be mobilized within 90 days.
+By 2010 the Swedish Army had two battalions that could be mobilised within 90 days.
 When the volunteer system had been fully implemented by 2019, the army consisted of 7 maneuver battalions and 14 battalions of various sorts with a readiness of one week.
 The Home Guard was reduced in size to 22,000 soldiers.
 In 2019 the Swedish Armed Forces, now with a restored national service system combined with volunteer forces, aimed to reach 3 brigades as maneuver units by 2025.